m-shimizu/p3at_for_ros_with_modelsdf/README.md

     $ source setup.bash
     $ roslaunch gazebo_ros_sdf empty.launch world:=victim175.world

-## How to separate a game server and your robot control client
+## How to separate a game server and your robot control client with 4 robots
 You have to do things following steps on two PCs.
 One PC(SERVER PC) is for the game server, another PC(CLIENT PC) is for your robot control client.

 __[On each PC]__